NikoDyring/synopsisgame/README.md

 I ended up publishing the game on Google (has taken it down since then).
 To get a feel of getting a game going from start to finish.

 Got a B for the project in "Android Development".
+### Things I'd improve
+If I'd had more time for the actual programming and game development I'd have added more features such as:
+- More levels
+- More playable characters
+- More variety in environmental design

+Might one day go back and edit the game.